 - We have a fully staffed in-house library and online resources.

 My Instructing Solicitors

 I have had the pleasure of working with very experienced, highly motivated, tenacious, skilled solicitors dedicated to achieving successful outcomes for their clients.

 Having access to this infrastructure and network of experts in their field means that we have the skills and the technical tools to do the job.

-In the sex cases in which I am instructed, I invariably work with Stuart Sutton from Tuckers Solicitors.
+In the sex defence cases in which I am instructed, I invariably work with Defence Lawyer Stuart Sutton from Sutton Defence Lawyers.
 Stuart has a national practice.
 He has many years of experience in these types of cases and he has a profound knowledge and understanding of the myriad of issues that arise.
 I can say without fear of contradiction that his work ethic, professionalism, dynamism, good humour and client care are second to none.